1985–86 NHL season

 The 1985–86 NHL season was the 69th season of the National Hockey League.
 This season saw the league's Board of Governors introduce the Presidents' Trophy, which would go to the team with the best overall record in the NHL regular season.
 The Edmonton Oilers would be the first winners of this award.

 The Montreal Canadiens defeated the Calgary Flames four games to one in the final series to win the Stanley Cup.

 League business

+Entry draft

+The 1985 NHL entry draft was held on June 15, at the Metro Toronto Convention Centre in Toronto, Ontario.
+This was the first draft held outside of Montreal, Quebec.
+Wendel Clark was selected first overall by the Toronto Maple Leafs.

+Rule changes

 On June 13, 1985, the NHL board of governors voted 17–4 in favour of amending a penalty rule.
 Previously, coincidental minor penalties would result in 4-on-4 play.
 The amendment allowed teams to substitute another player to keep the play 5-on-5.
 It was seen by many as a shot at trying to slow down the high-flying Edmonton Oilers.
 Wayne Gretzky was quoted as saying, "I think the NHL is making a big mistake.
 I think the NHL should be more concerned with butt-ending, spearing, and three-hour hockey games than getting rid of 4-on-4 situations."
 It wasn't until 1992, with the Oiler dynasty (five cups in seven years) having ended, that the NHL reverted to the original 4-on-4 rules.